Qui et que et dont?

 Definition: A pronoun can replace a noun or another pronoun.
 French pronouns are inflected to indicate their role in the sentence.
 Pronouns are words that substitute for nouns.
 French draws them in many places where English does not; as a result, there are many more pronouns in French than there are in English.

-LIRE AUSSI : Comment creer un serveur SSH sous Windows?
+LIRE AUSSI : Comment deverrouiller un document?

 What is a subject pronoun in French?